 Welfare Regime

-The Social Security Institution (Sosyal Güvenlik Kurumu, SGK), established in 2006, offers short- and long-term benefits.
-The benefits include support in case of workplace injuries, illness and maternity leave, old age insurance, disability insurance, survivors’ insurance, and marriage and funeral benefits.
-The social security system is compulsory, and is funded by contributions from employers, employees and the state.
-Beneficiaries of the non-contributory component, which is made under a green card system, are people who cannot afford their medical expenses.
+The Social Security Institution (Sosyal Güvenlik Kurumu, SGK), established during the first years of the AKP, offers short- and long-term benefits.
+The benefits include support in case of workplace injuries, illness and maternity leave; old age insurance; disability insurance; survivors’ insurance; and marriage and funeral benefits.
+The social security system is compulsory and funded by contributions from employers, employees and the state.
+The beneficiaries of the non-contributory component, made under a green card system, are people who cannot afford their medical expenses.

 Social safety nets

-Turkey has a legislative and institutional framework on gender equality, attributable to the country’s accession process to the European Union.
-However, conservative rhetoric and government policies which emphasize motherhood instead of gender equality has led to the deterioration of women’s status and to widespread discrimination against women.
-Government policies that have incentivized marriages, childbirth and women’s part-time work have been counterproductive to women’s empowerment.
+Türkiye has a legislative and institutional framework on gender equality, attributable to the country’s accession process to the European Union.
+However, an increasingly repressive political environment and government policies that emphasize conservative “family values” as a way of life have led to a deterioration in women’s status and widespread discrimination against women.
+Government policies incentivizing marriage, childbirth and female part-time work have been counter-productive to women’s empowerment.

 Progress has been made in combating discrimination on the basis of racial or ethnic origin, religion or belief, disability, age, and sexual orientation.
 However, there is still ample room for improvement.
 Although written anti-discrimination regulations do exist, members of religious and ethnic minorities continue to be excluded from positions in the civil service and army.